Idiom: a tough act to follow

 More idioms will be added in the future so check back frequently or sign-up for my free newsletter to learn about new updates to my website.

-Your turn to use "a tough act to follow"
+Your turn to use the idiom "a tough act to follow"

 Practice makes progress.
 It's your turn to use this idiom in your own sample sentence.
 I will provide feedback to make sure you use the idiom correctly.